On behalf of The Law Office of Gustavo E. Frances, P.A.

 While Mrs. Forman is adamant that she filed the petition, and also sought an appointment as her estranged husband’s guardian, due to genuine concerns over his competency, stating that Howard Forman regularly forgot to take medication and attend medical appointments.
 However, Mr. Forman’s legal team has denied he has any problems with his mental capacity, and previously looked to appoint an independent guardian to ascertain whether his wife had already defrauded him.
 As the bitterly acrimonious divorce continued, the question was raised – was Mrs. Forman deliberately trying to delay proceedings?
 If so, why?

 Divorcing in Fort Lauderdale

-As an experienced Fort Lauderdale divorce attorney from the Law Offices of Gustavo E. Frances, P.A can tell you, an uncontested divorce, where both parties agree to all aspects before beginning proceedings, is the best approach all round.
+As an experienced Fort Lauderdale divorce lawyer from The Law Office of Gustavo E. Frances, P.A. can tell you, an uncontested divorce, where both parties agree to all aspects before beginning proceedings, is the best approach all around.

 Getting an Uncontested Divorce with Help from a Fort Lauderdale Divorce Attorney

 When your marriage comes to an end, it’s natural for emotions and tempers to run high.
 If you and your estranged spouse can keep these in check while you discuss, and make a decision on, matters such as:

 You could find that your Fort Lauderdale divorce is a lot more amicable, cost-effective, and time-efficient than you may have expected.
 Who wouldn’t want that?
 One thing to bear in mind is that, even when you have agreed on all matters amongst yourselves, all divorcing parents in Florida are required to attend a parenting class before being allowed to proceed with an uncontested divorce.

 Whether your divorce looks likely to be contested or uncontested, a Fort Lauderdale divorce attorney can work in your best interests to ensure that you, and your children, can benefit from the best possible outcome.